Togohogo1-Archive/.github/profile/README.md

 # Togohogo1's Archives
 This is the place where all of my random coding projects go.

-Projects here are not deemed important enough to make it to a repository on my main profile.
+Projects here are not deemed large enough to make it to a repository on my main profile.
 The code located here mostly include small side projects that I work on or just random code snippets that I write for personal use.

 ### Todo
 - Change `projects` in organization description